anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The payload of the RVR MUST contain the following parameter as part of the voucher-request as defined in {{!RFC8995}}:

-* created-on: current date and time in yang:date-and-time format of RVR creation
+* `created-on`: SHALL contain the current date and time at RVR creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};

 * idevid-issuer: issuer value from the pledge IDevID certificate